perspective-Alex/PyDevCourse2021/04_PublicRepositoryEvents/README.md

 #### Notes:
 The widget is a simple one-line VIMish editor:

-- two modes: INSERT for input and COMMAND for ..., actually just for demonstration purposes and for switching bach to INSERT via `a` or `i` button
+- two modes: INSERT for input and COMMAND for ..., actually just for demonstration purposes and for switching mode to INSERT via `a` or `i` button
-- `Home`, `End`, left and right arrows, `BackSpace`, `Delete` are supported and provide expected action, but text editing is only supported in INSERT mode
+- `Home`, `End`, left and right arrows, `BackSpace`, `Delete` are supported and provide expected actions, but text editing is only supported in INSERT mode
 - Cyrillic symbols are not supported (you can try, but you won't like it)